of the All Ireland Fleadh Cheoil, 2010

 with the straightforward chord choices but then I show them some chord

-options and substitutions and let them decide what they like the sound
+options and substitutions and let them decide what sound

-of.
-You start with a place of comfort and then talk about what other
+they like.
+You start with a place of comfort and then talk about what

-things you can do.
-By the time they’re done playing the tune,
+other things you can do.
+By the time they’re done playing the

 We’ll block the chords, we’ll run the chords, we’ll